 When it comes to ERP software, at first sight, you may have various choices available in the market, but ERP implementation is a challenge.
 The latest research shows that the average total ERP implementation costs anywhere from 4% to 5% of a company’s annual revenue.
-That’s why adopting ERP for small and medium business (SMB) becomes a real headache due to the lack of budget and system complexity.
+That’s why adopting ERP for small and medium businesses (SMB) becomes a real headache due to the lack of budget and system complexity.

-The truth is, over the last 10 years, ERP systems have done little to help small business plan and manage.
+The truth is, over the last 10 years, ERP systems have done little to help small businesses plan and manage.
 It’s a common misconception that ERP is suitable only for enterprise-level companies, in today’s landscape no business is too small to use resource planning systems.
 Enterprise Resource Planning needs rebooting.

 Mission Possible: One System to Track Your Company Heartbeat

-According to the Deloitte research, 80% of global professionals say ERP is critical to their business, but one half says the performance of their current ERP system is adequate or basic.
+According to the Deloitte research, 80% of global professionals say ERP is critical to their business, but one-half says the performance of their current ERP system is adequate or basic.

 We should rethink how ERP tools are supposed to act.
-Whether you are a new manager of a small company or a CTO of a corporation, you want to be able to say: “ I use only one system to manage all my business processes: assets, expenses, inventory, payroll, finance, people and recruiting.
+Whether you are a new manager of a small company or a CTO of a corporation, you want to be able to say: “ I use only one system to manage all my business processes: assets, expenses, inventory, payroll, finance, people, and recruiting.
 It’s easy to use and connect to all the other tools that I use every day. ”

 “The new way to think about ERP software: You are not managing resources, you’re managing company health.”